You’ve put a lot of time, money, and effort into setting up your online store, adding products, and attracting potential customers. And then…

 Use data validation and autocompletion

 Research shows that most missed delivery attempts are caused by address mistakes, and fixing even the smallest errors costs your business (and carrier companies) a lot of money.
-Make sure you’re on top of things and use available tech solutions to validate forms and autocomplete address details.
+Make sure you’re on top of things and use available tech solutions to validate address forms and autocomplete delivery details.

 Take Ingrid Delivery Address Form feature, as an example.
 It makes collecting and handling customers’ delivery addresses easier — without any manual work, duplicates of the same data, or errors when entering address details.
 Everything is verified and saved, which ultimately speeds up the checkout.
 Book a demo to see it in action.